Vasileios Milias

 (Βασίλης Μηλιάς)

-My primary focus is on developing computational methods, tools, and indicators for evaluating the degree to which cities are accessible, inclusive, sustainable, safe, and attractive for all.
+My primary focus is on developing computational methods, tools, and indicators for evaluating the degree to which urban areas are (co)accessible, walkable, inclusive, sustainable, safe, and attractive for all.
 Through my work, I aim to support the UN's SDG 11: "Make cities and human settlements inclusive, safe, resilient and sustainable".

 News